iAbhishek91/google-cloud/Q.md

 - **host maintenance**: kernel and hardware upgrade.
 Once every two week.
 Live migration is required.

 - **lightweight**: hypervisor or network stack upgrade.
 1-2 times per week.
 Live migration is not required.

+## What factor determine auto-upgrade in GCP

+If any of the "Release channel" is selected as master version.

+## How do you avoid GKE version auto upgrade disruption

+- create a pre-prod cluster and choose **rapid** as the channel.
+- This will give you 2-3 months of time to test the new feature if its release to **regular** channel.
+- If 2-3 months are not sufficient, choose **maintenance exclusion**.

+## Characteristics of maintenance exclusion

+- select three
+- cant be recurrence
+- can be configured for new or existing cluster.

 ## Compare all the storage options provided by GCP